-The fact that a customer is vulnerable should not prevent them from accessing financial services, or prevent licensees dealing with them or providing them with services.
+The fact that a customer is vulnerable should not prevent them from accessing financial services or licensees dealing with them or providing them with services.
 Licensees should not automatically reject applications for services because a customer is vulnerable and should take steps to accommodate their needs.

 Vulnerability includes many factors.
-Anything which results in a customer experiencing difficulty in accessing and understanding information can be seen as a vulnerability - e.g. frailty or mobility issues (whatever the cause), impaired vision, impaired hearing, difficulties understanding English, life events or mental health issues.
+Anything which results in difficulty in accessing and understanding information can be seen as vulnerability - e.g. frailty or mobility issues (whatever the cause), impaired vision, impaired hearing, difficulties understanding English, life events or mental health issues.

-Firms should accommodate vulnerable customers by providing information in a form which is accessible to their customers and should consider ensuring, among other things -
+Firms should accommodate vulnerable customers by providing information in a form which is accessible to their customers and should consider, among other things -

-- ensuring that more time is made available for discussions; - information is made available in large prints, or other formats; - meetings are held in locations that are accessible; and - allowing family and friends to assist; and - (not least particularly in the case of an equity release finance arrangement) whether an independent opinion should be sought from a suitably qualified medical practitioner, that confirms whether the customer has sufficient decision making capacity compliance with their obligations under the Capacity (Bailiwick of Guernsey) Law, 2020.
+- ensuring that more time is available for discussions; - information is made available in large prints, or other formats; - meeting in locations that are accessible; and - allowing family and friends to assist; and - (particularly in the case of an equity release arrangement) whether an independent opinion should be sought from a suitably qualified medical practitioner, that confirms whether the customer has sufficient decision-making capacity.

-Firm_s' own guidance on vulnerability should consider the indicators of vulnerability and how they can provide suitable assistance to vulnerable customers.
+Firms own guidance on vulnerability should consider the indicators of vulnerability and how they can provide suitable assistance to vulnerable customers.